Shiv-Shambhu/Admob-Rewarded-Ads-Android/README.md

 ## 1) Import the Firebase Ads SDK
 #### To show the ads in our app we have to first implement the Admob sdk in our app, to do so.

-Go to Gradle Scripts->build.gradle (Module: app) section and import below dependencies and click the "sync Now" show at the top:
+Go to Gradle Scripts -> build.gradle (Module: app) section and import below dependencies and click the "sync Now" show at the top:

 ```gradle
 dependencies {